tuxflo/docker-mediathekview/README.md

 ### Manual

 1. download Dockerfile or clone the repository
-2. download [Mediathekview](http://sourceforge.net/projects/zdfmediathk/files/Mediathek/) and extract the zip into the folder containing the Dockerfile
-3. run `docker build .` to create the docker image
+2. run `docker build .` to create the docker image
-4. wait until build process is finished
+3. wait until build process is finished

 ### Automatic